Fishing industry in China: Marine aquaculture

 Using current culture technologies, much farmed cultivation of marine plants and animals can be applied within the 10 metre isobath in marine environments.
 There are about 1.33 million hectares of marine cultivable areas in China, including shallow seas, mudflats and bays.
 Before 1980, less than nine percent of these areas were cultivated, and species were mainly confined to kelp, laver (Porphyra) and mussels.

 Between 1989 and 1996, areas of cultivated shallow sea were increased from 25,200 to 114,200 hectares, areas of mudflat from 266,800 to 533,100 hectares, and areas of bay from 131,300 to 174,800 hectares.
 The 1979 production was 415,900 tonnes on 117,000 hectares, and the 1996 production was 4.38 million tonnes on 822,000 hectares.

 Since the 1980s, the government has encouraged the introduction of different marine species, including the large shrimp or prawn Penaeus chinensis, as well as scallop, mussel, sea bream, abalone, grouper and the mud mangrove crab Scylla serrata.
 The large yellow croaker is the most cultivated marine fish in China.

 In 1989, production of farmed shrimp was 186,000 tonnes, and China was the largest producer in the world.
 In 1993 viral disease struck, and by 1996 production declined to 89,000 tonnes.
 This was attributed to inadequate management such as overfeeding and high stock densities.

 History

 Historically, cormorant fishing has been a significant fishing technique in China.
 To control the birds, the fishermen tie a snare near the base of the bird's throat.
 This prevents the birds from swallowing larger fish, which are held in their throat.
 When a cormorant has caught a fish, the fisherman brings the bird back to the boat and has the bird spit the fish out.
 Chinese fishermen often employ great cormorants.
 Though cormorant fishing used to be a successful fishing industry, its primary use today is to serve the tourism industry.
 In Guilin, Guangxi Province, cormorant birds are famous for fishing on the shallow Lijiang River.

+A ten-year fishing ban is in place for the Yangtze River for the period 2020 to 2030.

 Public perception

-An opinion piece from the Associated Press claimed that in China the high seas fishing fleet is "a source of national pride" similar to what the U.S. space program was for generations of Americans.”
+An opinion piece from the Associated Press claimed that in China the high seas fishing fleet is "a source of national pride" similar to what the U.S. space program was for generations of Americans."